Advisor Choice Under Fire: Don’t Let Fear and Hype Pick Your Future

 Your golf buddy swears by his advisor.
 Your sister’s financial planner comes highly recommended.
 Your coworker’s retirement account is crushing it with their guy.
 Social proof bias makes these endorsements feel like evidence, but they’re actually noise masquerading as signal.

 Financial needs are deeply personal.
 Your golf buddy might be a high-income professional who can afford aggressive strategies that would destroy your more modest retirement savings.
-Your sister might prioritize different goals or have different risk tolerance.
+Your sister might prioritise different goals or have a different risk tolerance.
 Your coworker might be comparing their advisor’s performance during a bull market that lifted all boats.

 The Sunk Cost Fallacy: Why Switching Feels Impossible